When studying the sources dealing with Channukah, there are many questions which surface.

 1) The Al HaNissim prayer of thanks included in our daily prayers and Birchat HaMazone primarily discuss the war.
 And at the end it makes mention of our kindling the lights, but does not mention the miracle of the oil.
 Does this mean that war is the essence of the day?
-What was the essential element in Channukah the Rabbis deemed worthy of being instituted as a holiday?
+What was the essential element in Channukah which the Rabbis deemed it to warrant holiday status?
 Was it the miracle that a few Jews overtook the myriads of Greeks in battle, the duration of the oil, both, or some other factor?

 2) What was the purpose in the miracle of oil lasting 8 days?
-The principle of “ohness rachmana patreh” - one forced by situation is exempt—rendered the priests innocent for not being able to light the menorah.
+The principle of—ohness rachmana patreh—one coerced by situation is exempt—rendered the priests innocent for their inability to light the menorah.
 Since they were exempt from the obligation to light the menorah until they pressed new oil and were cleansed from the casualties, why did God create this miracle of the oil’s duration?

-3) The Megilla - the letter - is read on Purim as our halachik observance.
-The reasoning is that this specific element was the catalyst for the Jew’s salvation, as the Talmud in Megilla 12b states, “had it not been for the first letter, not one remnant or escapee of Jews would have survived”.
-Meaning, since the Persians disqualified King Achashverosh’s credibility based on a previous letter, which was foolish in their eyes, they showed little respect for the Kings subsequent decree to destroy the Jews.
+3) The Megilla is read on Purim as our halachik observance.
+The reasoning is that this specific element was the catalyst for the Jew’s salvation, as the Talmud in Megilla 12b states, “Had it not been for the first letter, not one remnant or escapee of Jews would have survived.”
+Meaning, since the Persians disqualified King Achashverosh’s credibility based on a previous letter, which was foolish in their eyes, they showed little respect for the King’s subsequent decree to destroy the Jews.
 Following this template for establishing a holiday, if the Rabbis established Channukah based on the success of the war, why is there no mention of the Channukah battle as part of our halachik performance?
 Lighting oil or candles is divorced from the battle.
 Why are these lights selected by the Rabbis as the performance of the halacha, and not something germane to the war, like carrying a sword or the like?
-Purim’s laws were organized around elements, which caused our salvation.
+Purim’s laws were organized around elements, which caused our salvation, namely the letter.
 Why are Channukah laws centered on a miracle subsequent to our salvation?

 Although possible to enact a miracle in the war itself, God chose to enact a miracle in the lights to emphasize our adherence to the Torah commands as the essence of that event, not mere bodily rescue.
-Life alone is not the goal for man.
-It must be a life of understanding and adherence to God’s Torah.
+Life alone is not our goal.
+It must be a life of Torah study and adherence.
 Without Torah, our lives are meaningless.
-Perhaps for this reason the Rabbis understood the oil miracle in this light, and sought to build the laws of Channukah around this reuniting of the Jews to their laws, illustrating thereby that the initial act of Torah adherence - lighting the menorah—was the goal of the victory.
+Perhaps for this reason the Rabbis understood the oil miracle in this light, and sought to build the laws of Channukah around this reuniting of the Jews to their laws, illustrating thereby that the first act of Torah adherence after the war —lighting the menorah—was the goal of the victory.

 What was present in Channukah, which surpassed the battle at Jericho for example?
 Or when God stopped the Sun and Moon in Gibeon and Amek Ayalon respectively?
 All had miracles!
 Why then was Channukah established as a holiday, but not Jericho or other events, which included miracles?
 The answer could be the following: The miracle of the oil was subsequent to the war when we were already victors.
 All other wars, which contained miracles, had miracles for the sake of winning the war.
 The Rabbis may have perceived the fact that God enacted a miracle unnecessary for salvation as a Divine indication that Channukah was different, and worthy of institution as a holiday.
 (A Rabbi once discussed another difference, that during Channukah, the Greeks sought to strip us of our Judaism, not so in other wars, where the enemy simply was fighting for land.)